-The application process for the Jorgensen, Harriott, and Crandall fellowships is now closed for Fall 2023 admission.
-If you wish to find out more about the status of your fellowship application, please contact the department you have applied to after the last deadline listed below (for the appropriate fellowship).
+The application process for the Jorgensen, Harriott, and Crandall fellowships is now open for Fall 2024 admission.
+If you wish to find out more about the status of your fellowship application you can check your application portal for updates.
+If you have further questions, please contact the department you have applied to.

 The Jorgensen Fellowship (JF) and the Harriott Fellowship (HF) are available to outstanding young scholars who have been admitted to doctoral programs at the University of Connecticut.
 The Crandall Fellowship (CF) is available to outstanding young scholars who have been admitted to master’s programs at the University.
 These fellowships are intended to recruit and support the most promising students entering graduate programs at the University of Connecticut.
 Recipients of these fellowships will represent the very best applicants to graduate programs at the University.
 In addition, to be eligible for either the HF or CF fellowship, applicants must demonstrate a commitment to enhancing diversity in higher education and/or a commitment to enhancing diversity in their field of study.